jrmadsen67/laravel-feature-test-generator/README.md

 `artisan feature-test:generate Post`

 where `Post` is the name of your resource (typically the same as the Model you are building around).

+The `SampleFile` will show you what the default for that comand will produce.

 That's it!
 Or can be - you have an additional option.